ma-sharifi/stockp/README.md

 In `ResponseDto` there is a field with name `error_code` you can see error code of each request.
 Global Exception, put the error_code into `ResponseDto` base the condition.
 Provided a `message` to show the text result of request.
-If `log debug mode` is activated, you can see the `details` of the error in the response.
+* Note: If `log debug mode` is activated, you can see the `details` of the error in the response.
+Disabel Debug mode for production. by default for production is disabled.
 The sample response of a result with eror at below:

 ```json